VinayChaurasiyaA/DSACODES/README.md

 ### constructor :
 constructor is the special type of function, they are used to inititalize the data of the object.
-It automatically get calls whenever we create constructor Properties :
+It automatically gets calls whenever we create constructor Properties :
 - Class name should be same as constructor
 - Constructor does not return any value not even void .
 No return data type
-- There are 2 types of constructor parameterized and non-parameterized : parameterized has any number of parameter whereas no parameter is non one.
+- There are 2 types of constructor parameterized and non-parameterized : parameterized has any number of parameter whereas no parameter is non-one.

 ### Defualt constructor:
 If class does not have any constructor java creates one default constructor.